Macros & Preprocessor

 Redefining macros

 Defining a macro with the same name replaces the previous definition.
+The replacement is silent, and it may change a macro from object-like to function-like or back.
 Use #undef to remove a macro entirely.

 #define MODE 1 // MODE expands to 1 #define MODE 2 // MODE now expands to 2 #undef MODE // MODE is no longer defined